Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 ## About

-I’m an IT Infrastructure Engineer, performing audits, administration, and engineering across various fields of IT infrastructure.
+I’m an IT Infrastructure Engineer, performing audits, administration, and engineering across various fields of IT infrastructures.
 My personal servers run Unix-like systems (BSD, Linux, Solaris), and I use Debian as my desktop OS.

 Although my primary work is in IT infrastructure engineering and management, I also work as a programmer-analyst, developing software for both professional and personal projects.